-The selection process for a Colony begins with a script call being distributed throughout the Atlantic Region.
+The selection process for a Retreat begins with a script call being distributed throughout the Atlantic Region.
 Once submissions have been received the Artistic Director, with input from members of an advisory committee, chooses the playwrights who will be invited to take part in the colony.

 - time away from life's everyday demands to write

 - the expertise, skills and talents of a professional company of experienced workshop actors

 - interaction and dialogue with other playwrights

 - housing, travel, an honorarium and per diems